Slicxcv/MVP-Agritech/README.md

-Welcome to the repository of the greatest Agritech platform
+Welcome to the repository of the greatest Agritech platform in Africa